Explore the basic function, , working principle, and of pistons in engines, along with common issues like wear and tear and overheating.

 Reciprocating Motion

-Have you ever wondered how a piston moves inside an engine?
+Have you ever wondered how a piston moves inside an ?
 The key to understanding this lies in the concept of reciprocating motion.
 When the fuel-air mixture ignites in the combustion chamber, it creates a high-pressure force that pushes the piston downward.
 This downward motion is what drives the crankshaft and ultimately powers the vehicle.
 As the piston reaches the bottom of its stroke, the exhaust valve opens, allowing the burnt gases to escape, and the intake valve opens to let in a fresh mixture for the next cycle.
 This back-and-forth movement of the piston is what we call reciprocating motion.

 Compression and Expansion